-ADDATIVE RECITAL

-Any number of people-duration one hour

-Each reader think of a single sentence, phrase group of words or set of sounds which can be broken down into five equal or unequal units.

-Add or subtract your own units (1, 1+2, 1+2+3 etc., or 1+2+3+4+5, 1+2+3+4, 1+2+3 etc.)

-Speak alternately allowing a decent pause between each speaker.
+ADDATIVE RECITAL Any number of people-duration one hour Each reader think of a single sentence, phrase group of words of sounds which can be broken down into five equal or unequal units.
+Add or subtract your own units (1, 1+2, 1+2+3 etc., or 1+2+3+4+5.
+1+2+3+4, 1+2+3 etc.) Speak alternately allowing a decent pause between each speaker.
 After ten minutes try out new combinations and juxtapositions of your units but do not add any new units to your original phrase.
 After a further ten minutes add one unit from each of the other readers phrases to your own and continue adding or subtracting from the combined sum.
 In this exercise listening is as important as speaking.

-After a further ten minutes add one more unit from each of the other readers phrases and do not necessarily wait for a silence to recite in.

-After a further ten minutes take out your own original units and only speak the two units from each of the other speakers, again allowing a decent pause between each speaker.

-After a further ten minutes drop one of each of your two units from each speaker and allow the pauses between speakers to grow longer and longer.
+After a further ten minutes add one more unit from each of the other readers phrases and do not necessarily wait for a silence to recite After a further ten minutes take out your own original units and only speak the two units from each of the other speakers, again allowing a decent pause between each speaker.
+After a further ten minutes drop $\underline{\text{one}}$ of each of your two units from ach speaker and allow the pauses between speakers to grow longer and

+Exercise from loose leaf manuscript of Preparations for Displacement, 1975, The Theatre of Mistakes Archive. ©The Theatre of Mistakes

-(Sebastian Faulks "Gift of Tongues" The Sunday Times 24th April 1997)
+(Sebastian Faulks "Gift of Tongues" The Sunday Times 24" April 1977)

-On Sunday I watched Anthony Howelt's Theatre of Mistakes in a piece called "Coing," a play built around half a dozen sentences and postures intricately and symmetrically varied.
-Two box office afterwards chemically Americans stormed into the box office afterwards "Two seen some crasp in Cambine box office afterwards the most person to come in, a Briedge but really ..., while the next person to come in, a Briedge but really ..., while the next person to come in, a Briedge but really ..., while the next person to come in, a Briedge but really ..., while the next person to comercie after a series of the series of
+On Sunday I watched Anthony Howell's Theatre of Mistakes in a piece called "Going" a play built around half a dozen sont built around half a dozen sont built around half a dozen sont built Americans stormed into the box office afterwards demanding their money back; "Twe seen some crap in Cambine box office afterwards "Twe seen some crap in Cambine box office afterwards the hox person to come in, a bridge but really ..., while the next person to come in, a Benedictine monk and concrete the was that sort of play, that sort of festival.